El-fonto/static-site-generator/content/index.md

-# Tolkien Fan Club
+# Double mind thinking

 ![JRR Tolkien sitting](/images/tolkien.png)

-Here's the deal, **I like Tolkien**.
+Here's the thing, I like talking to people all day.

-> "I am in fact a Hobbit in all but size."
+I learn a lot from them, and (I hope) they learn from me.

+A quote that I really liked:
+> Pressure is privilege
 >
-> -- J.R.R.
-Tolkien
+> -- Billie Jean King

+## Other quotes
+- Literature quotes
+- Spanish quotes
+- More thinking

-## Blog posts
+## Blog posts from template

 - [Why Glorfindel is More Impressive than Legolas](/blog/glorfindel)
 - [Why Tom Bombadil Was a Mistake](/blog/tom)
 - [The Unparalleled Majesty of "The Lord of the Rings"](/blog/majesty)

-## Reasons I like Tolkien
+## Reasons I like talking with people

-- You can spend years studying the legendarium and still not understand its depths
-- It can be enjoyed by children and adults alike
+- We can watch videos together and comment them.
-- Disney _didn't ruin it_ (okay, but Amazon might have)
-- It created an entirely new genre of fantasy
+- I can't get better at my understanding of the world talking to other professionals.
+- There's always a learning expectation from both of us, but there aren't any forbidden topics.
+- It created a way of living where I can think about language and meet new interesting people.

-## My favorite characters (in order)
+## My favorite things to talk about (in no particular order)

-1. Gandalf
+1. Psychology
-2. Bilbo
+2. Productivity
-3. Sam
+3. Art
-4. Glorfindel
+4. Culture
-5. Galadriel
+5. History
-6. Elrond
-7. Thorin
-8. Sauron
-9. Aragorn

-Here's what `elflang` looks like (the perfect coding language):
+This is a page generated using a custom build static site generator using `python`:

 ```
-func main(){
-    fmt.Println("Aiya, Ambar!")
-}
+print("much wow")
+print("such site!")
+print("No one really cares... '(but I hope you do)'")
 ```

 Want to get in touch?
-[Contact me here](/contact).
-This site was generated with a custom-built [static site generator](https://www.boot.dev/courses/build-static-site-generator-python) from the course on [Boot.dev](https://www.boot.dev).
+[Contact me here](https://cal.com/elfonto).
+You can get a [FREE interview here](https://cal.com/elfonto/eng-interview?overlayCalendar=true)